-The cash flow projections for 2023 are derived from Marel's business plan as aligned with the Board of Directors.
-The weighted growth rate for the period 2024-2027 of forecast cash flows is between 5.1% and 8.7% for all CGUs, which is management's best estimate.
+The cash flow projections for the period 2024-2026 are derived from Marel's business plan as aligned with the Board of Directors.
+The weighted growth rate for the years 2027 and 2028 of forecast cash flows is between 4.3% and 7.1% for all CGUs, which is management's best estimate.
 These growth rates are in line with external market predictions of the worldwide industry for providing equipment and solutions for the protein industry.
-Revenues, operating results and cash flows beyond the 5 year forecast period are extrapolated using estimated growth rates of 2.2% (31 December 2021: 2.1%).
+Revenues, operating results and cash flows beyond the 5 year forecast period are extrapolated using estimated growth rates of 2.1% (31 December 2022: 2.2%).
 The terminal growth rate was determined based on management's estimate of the long-term compound annual EBITDA growth rate, consistent with the assumptions that a market participant would make.

 The time value of money and price of uncertainty, calculated as the Weighted Average Cost of Capital ("WACC"), are based on external market information about market risk, interest rates and some CGU specific elements like country risk.
-The post-tax discount rate is calculated at CGU level and is in the range of 9.5% - 10.1% (2021: 6.8% - 7.2%) for all CGUs.
-The pre-tax discount rate for the CGUs is calculated in the range of 11.9% - 13.0% (2021: 8.4% - 9.1%).
-The increase in the discount rate is mainly driven by a higher risk-free rate and higher market risk premium compared to 2021.
+The post-tax discount rate is calculated at CGU level and is in the range of 9.0% - 10.2% (2022: 9.5% - 10.1%) for all CGUs.
+The pre-tax discount rate for the CGUs is calculated in the range of 10.8% - 13.0% (2022: 11.9% - 13.0%).